shixuanliu-andy/shixuanliu-andy.github.io/_pages/about.md

 # 👋 About Me
 I am an Assistant Professor at the Intelligent Game and Decision Lab, Academy of Military Sciences, Beijing.
 From 2015 to 2024, I earned my bachelor’s and doctoral degrees in Management Science and Engineering (管理科学与工程) from the College of Systems Engineering, National University of Defense Technology, under the supervision of Prof. Zhong Liu (刘忠) and Prof. [Changjun Fan (范长俊)](https://scholar.google.fr/citations?user=z0Keb0sAAAAJ&hl=zh-CN).
 I was also a visiting Ph.D. student at Tsinghua University from 2022 to 2024, advised by Prof. [Peng Cui (崔鹏)](https://scholar.google.fr/citations?user=G8x97ZgAAAAJ&hl=zh-CN).

-I have published over 20 papers in top-tier journals and conferences, including IEEE TPAMI, IEEE TKDE, The Innovation, NeurIPS, ICML, WWW, ICDE, CVPR, and AAAI.
+I have published over 20 papers in top-tier journals and conferences, including IEEE TPAMI, IEEE TKDE, The Innovation, NeurIPS, ICML, KDD, WWW, ICDE, CVPR, and AAAI.
 My primary research interests include: 1) **Logical Reasoning** — encompassing both rule learning on knowledge graphs and logical reasoning with LLMs; 2) **OOD Generalization** — with a focus on higher-order and complex data such as graphs, heterogeneous information networks, and dynamic systems; 3) **Database Management** — focusing on the representation, processing, and querying of tables; and 4) **Foundation Models** — with particular emphasis on prior-fitted networks and their applications in AI4S domains.

 I am open to research discussions and collaboration opportunities.
 Please feel free to contact me at liushixuan@nudt.edu.cn or szftandy@hotmail.com.

 # 🔥 News
+- [2026.05] 🎉🎉 One paper is accepted by **KDD 2026**.
 - [2026.05] 🎉🎉 Two papers are accepted by **ICML 2026**.
 - [2026.02] 🎉🎉 One paper is accepted by **ICDE 2026**.
 - [2026.02] 🎉🎉 One paper is accepted by **CVPR 2026**.